Aliases for TENM1 Gene

 GeneCards Summary for TENM1 Gene

 TENM1 (Teneurin Transmembrane Protein 1) is a Protein Coding gene.
-Diseases associated with TENM1 include anal margin carcinoma and anal canal carcinoma.
+Diseases associated with TENM1 include microphthalmia, isolated, with coloboma 9 and anal margin carcinoma.
 GO annotations related to this gene include protein homodimerization activity and heparin binding.
 An important paralog of this gene is WIF1.

 UniProtKB/Swiss-Prot for TENM1 Gene

 Involved in neural development, regulating the establishment of proper connectivity within the nervous system.
 May function as a cellular signal transducer (By similarity).

 Teneurin C-terminal-associated peptide: Plays a role in the regulation of neuroplasticity in the limbic system.
 Mediates a rapid reorganization of actin- and tubulin-based cytoskeleton elements with an increase in dendritic arborization and spine density formation of neurons in the hippocampus and amygdala.
 Induces BDNF transcription inhibition in neurons.
 Activates the mitogen-activated protein (MAP) kinase 2 (MEK2) and extracellular signal-regulated kinase (ERK) cascade.
 Acts also as a bioactive neuroprotective peptide on limbic neurons of the brain and regulates stress-induced behavior: attenuates alkalosis-associated necrotic cell death and the effects of corticotropin-releasing factor (CRF) on c-fos/FOS induction and on the reinstatement of cocaine seeking (By similarity).

 Ten-1 intracellular domain: Induces gene transcription activation.